-Owning a watch winder is a great investment for your automatic timepieces.
-They help prolong the life of the watch while keeping it accurately telling time.
+Owning a watch winder is an excellent investment for your automatic timepieces.
+They help prolong the watch’s life while keeping it telling time accurately.
 If you seldom wear your watch, this makes life easier as you can immediately use it whenever the need arises without having to wind it up manually.

-Before getting too excited about getting one, you should first know how to use a watch winder.
-There are a lot of brands that make this equipment, but the core functions and programming is essentially similar, making it easy to use once you get the hang of it.
+Before getting too excited about getting one, you should know how to use a watch winder.
+Many brands make this equipment, but the core functions and programming are similar, making it easy to use once you get the hang of it.

 Things to know using a watch winder